 Settlement and withholding period

 The payment period for this tax is from April 1 to September 30.
-Thus, the taxpayer who has to do so must file the personal income tax return between the April 1 and September 30 of the financial year after which the declaration is made (in 2020 the 2019 statement).
+Thus, the taxpayer who has to do so must file the personal income tax return between the April 1 and September 30 of the financial year after which the declaration is made (in 2022 the declaration of 2021).

 Regarding withholdings, payers of income from work and income from movable capital have the obligation to practice the corresponding withholding, and pay it to the ministry in charge of finances.
 According to the origin of the income and taking into account the reductions and discounts to which the obligor is entitled, some withholdings or others should be applied, ranging from 0% for wages less than € 27,000 to 7% for wages of more than € 150,000.
 In any case, we recommend treating it professionals who provide good fiscal, legal and accounting services.